iarna/streampub/README.md

 *opts* is an object that optionally has the following properties:

+* *id* - Optional.
+A unique identifier for this work.
+Defaults to *source*, or if no source is passed either, a UUID.
+Note that URLs for this field must be prefixed by "url:".
 * *title* - The title of the epub, defaults to "Untitled"
 * *author* - The name of the author of the epub
 * *modified* - When the epub was last modified, defaults to now.
 (Date object)
 * *published* - When the source material was published.
 (Date object)
-* *source* - The original URL or URN of the source material
+* *source* - The original URL or URN of the source material.
+"The described resource may be derived from the related resource in whole or in part.
+Recommended best practice is to identify the related resource by means of a string conforming to a formal identification system."
 * *language* - The 2 digit language code of the material, defaults to "en".
-* *description* - A brief description or summary of the material
+* *description* - A brief description or summary of the material.
+* *publisher* - "An entity responsible for making the resource available."
+* *subject* - "Typically, the subject will be represented using keywords, key phrases, or classification codes.
+Recommended best practice is to use a controlled vocabulary."

 All of the options can be set after object creation with obvious setters: